Hajj Fact Sheet

 Guidance for travelers who may be bringing religious articles back to the United States is available from U.S. Customs and Border Protection (CBP).

 Zamzam water – drawn from the sacred Zamzam well inside the Grand Mosque -- is permissible provided that it is packaged correctly.
 Most airlines limit one jerry can containing up to 10 liters (2.64 gallons) of Zamzam water as checked baggage per traveler.
 Please check with your travel agent and the airline for additional guidance.

-U.S. citizens traveling abroad should regularly monitor the U.S. Department of State's Bureau of Consular Affairs website, where the current Worldwide Caution, Travel Warnings and Travel Alerts, and Country Specific Information can be found.
+U.S. citizens traveling abroad should regularly monitor the U.S. Department of State's Bureau of Consular Affairs website, where the current Travel Warnings and Travel Alerts, Country Specific Information and our Faith-Based Travel Information page can be found.
 The U.S. Embassy also encourages U.S. citizens to review our Traveler's Checklist which includes valuable security information for those both living and traveling abroad.
 Follow us on Twitter and the Bureau of Consular Affairs page on Facebook as well.

 In addition to information on the Internet, travelers may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll-free in the United States and Canada, or outside the United States and Canada on a regular toll line at 1-202-501-4444.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).

 U.S. citizens are encouraged to sign up for the Smart Traveler Enrollment Program with the nearest U.S. embassy or consulate in order to obtain updated information on local travel and security and keep information up-to-date.
 Enrollment is important; it allows the State Department to assist U.S. citizens in an emergency.

 In the event of emergency Hajj pilgrims should first contact the following offices: